DavidTepeneu/RatatUTD/README.md

 Once you have copied our folder into htdocs, click into the folder and locate index.html.
 Once you do, right-click index.html and open it in your browser of choice (personally, we prefer Google Chrome), which will successfully open our app on your device.

 ![8](https://github.com/user-attachments/assets/7dd73257-cece-4873-addd-102f3b1827cb)

+Congrats, you have now successfully set up RatatUTD on your device.
+Happy reviewing!